kovidgoyal/calibre/setup/file_hosting_servers.rst

 SSH into sourceforge and downloadbestsoftware so that their host keys are stored.

-   ssh -oStrictHostKeyChecking=no files.calibre-ebook.com (and whatever other mirrors are present) ssh -oStrictHostKeyChecking=no kovid@mirror1.fosshub.com
-   ssh -oStrictHostKeyChecking=no kovidgoyal,calibre@frs.sourceforge.net
+   ssh -oStrictHostKeyChecking=no files.calibre-ebook.com echo done (and whatever other mirrors are present) ssh -oStrictHostKeyChecking=no kovid@mirror1.fosshub.com echo done ssh -oStrictHostKeyChecking=no kovidgoyal,calibre@frs.sourceforge.net